metastreet-labs/usdai-loan-router-contracts/docs/DESIGN.md

 ```

 On completed collateral liquidation, the collateral liquidator calls the
-`onCollateralLiquidator()` callback on the MetaStreet Loan Router with the
+`onCollateralLiquidator()` callback on the USDai Loan Router with the total
-total liquidation proceeds.
-Liquidation proceeds are remitted to lenders in
+liquidation proceeds.
+Liquidation proceeds are remitted to lenders in order of
-order of tranche seniority, with any accrued interest since the last repayment.
+tranche seniority, with any accrued interest since the last repayment.

 **`onCollateralLiquidated(bytes calldata context, uint256 proceeds)`**